evildmp/BrachioGraph/docs/how-to/calibrate.rst

 When you reach a precise angle, record it: press *1*, then enter the angle.
 Do this for as many angles as possible. press *2* when you have finished collecting them.
 The angles and pulse-widths will be displayed.

+**Important**: for best results, always collect these values while driving the motor in the same direction (either increasing or decreasing the pulse-width values), because the exact pulse-width at which the arms move to a particular position depends on whether motor is moving in one direction ot another, due to :ref:`hysteresis
+<hysteresiscompensation>`.

 Supply the offset angle